peterver/aurelia-i18n-value-converters/ARTICLE.md

 And behold, the eventual result would be : ```Today's date is : February 20 2017```

-If no value converter was registered under that name, it will simply return the value you passed to it.

 ### Take note

+- If no value converter was registered under the name that you're trying to format, it will simply render the value of the variable you passed to it.
 - This approach will only work if the value converter that you are trying to use is registered as a global resource.

+### Conclusion
+Extending aurelia-i18n is extremely easy, and i'd definitely encourage anyone to try this for him/herself.

+For example try writing any of the following and see for yourselves

+- A value converter to render out currency values using something like [numeral](http://numeraljs.com/)!
+- A value converter to automatically render out a person's fullname
+- Automatically prefix the correct title (Miss/Mr./...) based on the locale
+- ...
+Anything you can imagine :)

+But most of all, have fun and be creative!